lenewsad/IntuneEDU/IntuneEDU/settings-inheritance.md

 ---
 # required metadata

-title: What is group inheritance?
+title: What is settings inheritance?
 titleSuffix: Intune for Education
-description: Learn how to manage groups of devices with Intune for Education.
+description: Learn how to manage settings for groups of devices with Intune for Education.
 keywords:
 author: barlanmsft
 ms.author: barlan